Skip to main content

 Summary

-In this tutorial, we explored the utilization of advanced dbt concepts with Teradata Vantage.
+In this tutorial, we explored the utilization of advanced dbt concepts with Teradata+.
 The sample project showcased the transformation of source data into a dimensional data mart.
 Throughout the project, we implemented several advanced dbt concepts, including incremental materializations, utility macros, and Teradata modifiers.